 Well Fleet oysters have a sweet, meaty taste and firm, crispy texture.
 They are also very briny.
 People cultivate them in cold water to retain their sweetness.
 Coldwater effectively generates glycogen reserves which can slow down the metabolism process.

 This species of oyster came from the East Coast.
 They can grow to approximately 7.6 cm.
 Their shape is long and thick.

 13. Blue Point Oysters

 This was the most beloved oyster of Queen Victoria.
 It was very popular in the 1800s.
-Its name stems from the Blue Point town of Long Island on the East Coast side.
+Moreover, its name stems from the Blue Point town of Long Island on the East Coast side.
 They are available in the New York and Connecticut oyster regions in America.